-- SolarWinds Server and Application Monitor (FREE TRIAL) A combined server and applications monitor that also supervises cloud-based servers.
+- SolarWinds Server & Application Monitor EDITOR’S CHOICE A combined server and applications monitor that also supervises cloud-based servers.
 This system includes specialized checks on DNS availability and operations.
 Available for Windows Server.
 Start a 30-day free trial.

-- Paessler PRTG Network Monitor (FREE TRIAL) An all-in-one monitor that includes network, server, and applications monitors.
+- Paessler PRTG Network Monitor (FREE TRIAL) An all-in-one monitor that includes network, server, and application monitors.
 Available for Windows Server.

-- Atera (FREE TRIAL) A system monitoring and management platform designed for use by MSPs.
+- Atera A system monitoring and management platform designed for use by MSPs.
 It monitors all services operating on a client site, including DNS servers

 - Dotcom-Monitor A network monitor with specialized DNS server monitoring.